maralthesage/maralthesage/README.md

 ## Intro
 - 👋 Hi, my name is Maral
-- 👀 I’m interested in learning, meditation, reading, and meeting people from around the world.
-- 🌱 I’m currently learning Swift, also working on my thesis on transfer learning for plant identification.
-I am gonna do that using Python and TF.
 - 📫 Reach me through maral [dot] sheikhzadeh [at] gmail [dot] com